 Sometimes the past just won’t stay buried.

-When 14 year old Brittany Cushing disappears one night, her parents are devastated, certain she has been taken.
+When 14 year old Brittany disappears one night, her parents are devastated, certain she has been taken.

-As this affluent California community becomes focused on the hunt for the missing girl, it slowly becomes clear that her disappearance is linked to terrible secrets from the past.
+But as this affluent California community becomes focused on the hunt for the missing girl, it slowly becomes clear that her disappearance is linked to terrible secrets from the past.

 Secrets that must be kept hidden at all costs….